BinukaDs/pdf-QA-assistant-API/README.md

 - 🔍 OpenAI Embedding API (`text-embedding-ada-002`) for semantic document search
 - 🧠 OpenAI Chat API (`gpt-4-turbo`) for generating natural language responses
 - 📄 `pdf-parse` for reading and extracting text from PDF documents
-- 🟦 Node.js + TypeScript for building the server and processing logic
+- 🟦 Node.js for building the server and processing logic

 ---